Suo-Lab/TCREpitopeBenchmark/README.md

 ## Overview
 > In this study, we conducted a comprehensive evaluation of existing TCR and epitope prediction models, focusing on their performance in both seen and unseen epitope scenarios and identifying key factors that influence model performance.

 ## Code Structure
-We have developed three modules for each model: (1)original model predictions, (2)model retraining, (3)and predictions from the retrained model on both seen and unseen data.
-Users can select either to retrain the model or to generate predictions, depending on their requirements.The relevant code is saved in each folder as a Jupyter notebook, with the file name matching the model's name.
+We have developed three modules for each model: (1)original model-based prediction, (2)model retraining, and (3)retrained model-based prediction on both seen and unseen data.
+You can select either to retrain the model or to generate predictions depending on your requirements.
+The relevant code for each model, contained in a Jupyter notebook, is saved in a separate folder with a file name that matches the model's name.